 Producing Functional and Performance requirements

-Producing functional and performance requirements for VTS is an interactive task involving iterations, including evaluation of achievable performance versus overall system cost
+Producing functional and performance requirements for VTS RDF is an interactive task involving iterations, including evaluation of achievable performance versus overall system cost.

-The requirement should be based on Business Case, Feasibility study (on risk, operational feasibility, legality, technical capability, budget, and time) as described in IALA Guideline G1150.
+The requirements should be based on Business Case, Feasibility study (on risk, operational feasibility, legality, technical capability, budget, and time) as described in IALA Guideline G1150.
 This included that the feasibility study on risk should specify the risks within interested area and the way to handle or mitigate the risks.

 VHF Channel Management